-4.7 Detailed Example of an Interaction Primitives Pattern
+4.7 Detailed example of an interaction primitives pattern

-Now the designer has an idea what dynamic labelling can do for his illustration.
-To implement the labelling in his interactive graphic, he decides to use a SWITCH BETWEEN OBJECT STATES.
+Now the designer has an idea what dynamic labeling can do for his illustration.
+To implement the labeling in his interactive graphic, he decides to use a SWITCH BETWEEN OBJECT STATES.